pantheon-systems/decoupled-kit-js/CONTRIBUTING.md

 Successful actions should return a string `'success'`.
 If the action can be skipped with a flag, like `--noInstall` or `--noLint`, return `'skipped'`.
-This way, the action runner can log clear output on what actions succeeded, which ones were skipped, and which ones threw errors.
+This way, the action runner can log clear output on which actions succeeded, which ones were skipped, and which ones threw errors.

 Note: Actions will be pooled together in the `actionRunner` and de-duped to run only once.
-So if multiple generators include the same action in the array, it will still only be run once with the data from all prompts.
+So if multiple generators include the same action in the array, it will only be run once with the data from all prompts and generators.
 If for some reason this is not desireable, please open an issue or discussion topic with your use-case for further discussion.

 ### The `watch` Script

 The `watch` script enables a sort of "developer mode" for a generator's templates.
-The script watches for changes to the template files of the given generator or generators.
+The script watches for changes to the watch options and the template files of the given generator or generators.
 If a template of the given generator changes, the generator reruns and outputs any new changes to the configured `outDir` directory.
 Thanks to Hot Module Reloading (HMR), which is enabled by most modern frontend frameworks, this feature unlocks the following workflow:

-1. Generate a project in the `starters` workspace of the monorepo
+1. Generate a project in a directory outside of the monorepo
-1. Start the result in dev mode e.g. `pnpm dev:next-wp` and visit the page in a web browser
+1. In a new terminal or terminal tab, `cd` into the new project
+1. Install dependencies with your preferred package manager and start the dev server
+1. Open the browser and navigate to the running application
-1. Make changes to a template file of the given generator
+1. Make changes to a template file of the watched generator or generators
-1. Changes to the template are reflected in the browser
+1. Observe that changes to the template are reflected in the browser

 In order to use the `watch` script, configure a `watch.js/ts` file at the root of the `./packages/create-pantheon-decoupled-kit` directory.
 It should export a